Marcos Armas

-Marcos Rafael Armas Ruiz (born August 5, 1969) is a Venezuelan former first baseman in Major League Baseball who played for the Oakland Athletics during the 1993 season.
+Marcos Rafael Armas Ruiz (born August 5, 1969) is a Venezuelan former professional baseball first baseman.
+He played in Major League Baseball (MLB) for the Oakland Athletics during the 1993 season.
 He was listed at 6 ft 5 in and 190 lb.
 He is the half-brother of former outfielder Tony Armas and uncle of pitcher Tony Armas Jr.

 In one season with Oakland, Armas batted .194 (6-for-31), with one home run, two doubles, seven runs, and one run batted in in 15 games.